Notes on the Quantum Corrections of Swampland and Trans-Planckian Censorship Conjecture: Quantum Corrections to the Entropy Bound

+Though for more general fields in quasi de Sitter spacetime, these coefficients need to be calculated case by case, there is strong evidence that the divergence in $S_{out}(R)$ can be cancelled by the corrections to the geometry entropy $\MP^2 R^2 $ in \eqref{entropy1} \cite{Bousso:2015mna}.
+Thus, in the following estimation, we simply consider a few typical terms of the entanglement entropy as in \cite{Maldacena:2012xp},

-There are higher order corrections of logarithmic contribution, both local and long-ranged as well.
-We can take the following local terms and consider its corrections to the entropy bound and energy conditions.
+which are UV cut-off independent, and contain the long range information.
+Here $\alpha$ and $\beta$ are undetermined constants of order one, and $R$ can be a general scale.
+We will use the terms in \eqref{quantum} and consider their corrections to the entropy bound and energy conditions in the following derivations.